AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-query-errors.md

 ## No included fields

 If the field set for a query includes no fields, an alert of `No Included Fields` displays.
 You can correct this error by adding one or more fields to the query.
-For more information, see <xref:>.
+For more information, see <xref:data-views-manage-data-fields#to-add-data-fields-to-field-set>.

 **No Included Fields**